evan-ite/love_calculator/README.md

 ## Love Calculator

 Welcome to the Love Calculator app!
-This app helps you test your love compatibility with your crush.
-I used this project to practice with React Native Expo and API's
+This project was my introduction to react native, creating a very simple app to understand how react native works, using a very simple existing API.
+The app helps you test your love compatibility with your crush.

 <img src="screenshot_home.PNG" alt="Screenshot homepage" width="200"> <img src="screenshot_result.PNG" alt="Screenshot result page" width="200" >